richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 design—for instance, GIS for site analysis, Grasshopper for parametric design, and digital fabrication tools such as laser cutting and 3D milling for topographic representation.[1-12]

+The recent adoption of computational and simulation techniques is not only changing the range of the technically possible, but also altering the social structures that architects operate within.[2-3]

 ## 参数化应用的主要方向

 ### 教学